Alberta Social Credit Party: Manning era

 The latter years of Aberhart's government saw a decline in popularity, with party membership falling from 41,000 in 1938 to just 3,500 in 1942.
 The Albertan public recognized that the party's initial campaign promises, such as price controls and social dividends, were failing to materialize.
 Social Credit was elected with a slightly reduced mandate in 1940.
 "Bible Bill" Aberhart died in 1943, and was replaced by his Provincial Secretary and Minister of Trade and Industry, Ernest Manning.
+He served as premier until the late 1960s.

 For the 1944 election, Manning campaigned on the labour protections that the party had implemented, using support from the Alberta Federation of Labour to fend off left-wing challenges from the Co-operative Commonwealth Federation and the Labor-Progressive Party.
 Though other unions, particularly those affiliated with the Canadian Congress of Labour, took issue with the Social Credit Party's workers' protections, divisions within these unions and their leadership prevented any effective endorsement of the Co-operative Commonwealth Federation.
 During the campaign, Manning engaged in red-baiting on a number of instances, likening the Co-operative Commonwealth Federation to "the socialism of Germany".
-In the election, Manning led the Alberta Social Credit Party to retain a solid majority in the Legislative Assembly.
+In the election, Manning led the Alberta Social Credit Party to retain a solid majority in the Legislative Assembly but with barely more than half the overall votes.